microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/02_Query.md

 Follow these steps to restore a database bnackup to SQL Server deployed on OpenShift:

+1. Open a shell prompt and change to the **SQLonOpenShift/sqlonopenshift/02_query** directory.

-1. If your workshop does not already include a copy of the backup of the WideWorldImporters database, execute the script **getwwi.sh** to download the backup.
+2. If your workshop does not already include a copy of the backup of the WideWorldImporters database (a file called WideWorldImporters-Full.bak) execute the script **getwwi.sh** to download the backup.

-2. In Module 1, you deployed SQL Server on OpenShift which is running in a container.
+3. In Module 1, you deployed SQL Server on OpenShift which is running in a container.
 So to restore a backup of WideWorldImporters, you must copy the backup you downloaded into the filesystem of the container.
 In this step, you will copy the backup into the container folder /var/opt/mssql.
 The SQL Server database engine by default has permissions to read backup files in this folder to restore the database.
 Execute the following command to copy the database backup file into the container or execute the script **step2_copy_backup_into_container.sh**

     `POD=$(oc get pods | grep mssql-deployment | awk {'print $1'})`<br>
     `oc cp ./WideWorldImporters-Full.bak $POD:/var/opt/mssql/WideWorldImporters-Full.bak`